alxhslm/alxhslm.github.io/content/projects/hand-writing-generation/index.md

 {{< katex >}}

-This was a more advanced project to gain more practical experience with deep learning with unstructured data.
-With all of the recent hype around generative AI, also thought it would be interesting to use some form of generative model.
+This was another personal ML project, in which I wanted to gain some experience working with unstructured data.
+With all of the recent advancements in generative AI, also thought it would be interesting to use some form of generative model.
 The source code is available on GitHub.

 {{< github repo="alxhslm/hand-writing-generation" >}}